Blog post

 Inspection and activation — A local inspector signs off on the work.
 Your utility installs a new meter.
 Then your system goes live.

-Start to finish — from signed contract to power-on — typically runs four to eight weeks depending on local permitting timelines and your utility.
+Start to finish — signed contract to power-on — typically runs four to eight weeks depending on local permitting timelines and your utility.

 One thing KIN looks at that most solar companies don't